NiXXeD/heimdallr/README.md

 Heimdallr
 ---

-Keep watch over all your project PRs.
+Keep watch over all your project(s) PRs.

 Features
 ---